wengwenchao123/DDGCRN/README.md

 Selecting `train` will retrain the model and save the trained model parameters and records in the `experiment` folder.

 With `test` selected, run.py will import the trained model parameters from `{DATASET_NAME}.pth` in the 'pre-trained' folder.

+## Acknowledgments

+The authors would like to thank Jeongwhan Choi, author of [STG-NCDE](https://github.com/jeongwhanchoi/STG-NCDE), for providing the PEMS07(L) dataset and Lei Bai for implementing the framework of [AGCRN](https://github.com/LeiBAI/AGCRN).